Buick LeSabre: Discontinuation

-The LeSabre was America's best-selling full- size car when it was discontinued at the end of the 2005 model year.
+The LeSabre was North America's best-selling full-size car when it was discontinued at the end of the 2005 model year.
 It was replaced in 2006 by the Lucerne, Buick's newly designed flagship.
-The last LeSabre rolled off the Lake Orion, Michigan assembly line on June 18, 2004 (retooling the plant to build the Pontiac G6) and the last Hamtramck, Michigan LeSabre rolled off the assembly line in mid-August, 2005.
+The last LeSabre rolled off the Lake Orion, Michigan, assembly line on June 18, 2004 (retooling the plant to build the Pontiac G6) and the last Hamtramck, Michigan LeSabre (And the last LeSabre to ever be built) rolled off the assembly line on August 24, 2005.